Ship Combat #

-A player fires the guns on a ship with Guns 1.
+A player with Gunnery 2 fires the guns on a ship with Guns 1.
 They throw a total of 10.
 The impact of the throw is 1, not 3.

-First, assign each ship a position score equal to the higher of its electronics or thrusters rank.
-Use counters or dice to track the position of each ship.
-A ship with higher position than another is better situated and can more easily achieve its goal.
+Assign each ship a Position score equal to its electronics rank.
+Use counters or dice to track the Position of each ship.
+A ship with higher Position than another is better situated and can more easily achieve its goal.

 At any point, either side can surrender and grant the enemy their goal.
 Either side may change their goal at the beginning of a new round.

 |Reach specific local position||Operational thrusters.|